-The photos on the are from The Enemy Alien Registration Files created by the Fort Wayne Police Department in 1918 was a four page form titled "United States of America, Department of Justice, Registration Affidavit of Alien Enemy."
-Search for names from the forms in the Genealogical Records of German Families of Allen County, Indiana, 1918 Index at The Genealogy Center at the Allen County Public Library in Fort Wayne, Indiana.
-Read more in The Alien Enemies Act of 1917 A disturbing chapter in the history of Allen County nearly wiped out the city’s rich German heritage by Jim Sack published August 8, 2016 and again November 5, 2018 in the Fort Wayne Reader.
-Some background information is at The WWI Home Front: War Hysteria & the Persecution of German-Americans on Authentic History.com.
-Alien Registration Records 23-page report.
+The photos on the are from The Enemy Alien Registration Files created by the Fort Wayne Police Department in 1918 as a four page form titled "United States of America, Department of Justice, Registration Affidavit of Alien Enemy."
+You can search for names from the forms in the Genealogical Records of German Families of Allen County, Indiana, 1918 Index at The Genealogy Center at the Allen County Public Library in Fort Wayne, Indiana.